 MIT Kavli Institute for Astrophysics and Space Research

-Building on more than four decades of leadership in space science, the MIT Kavli Institute for Astrophysics and Space Research (MKI) probes the universe with satellites, earth-based observatories and laboratory experiments.
+Building on more than five decades of leadership in space science, the MIT Kavli Institute for Astrophysics and Space Research (MKI) probes the universe with satellites, earth-based observatories and laboratory experiments.
 MKI got its start in 1965 as the MIT Center for Space Research and joined the Kavli network in 2004.
 It engages in a mix of longstanding research activities, such as satellite-based X-ray astronomy, and newer projects including the search for dark matter and the study of distant planets.
 Key initiatives include:

 - Detection of dark matter.
 Data from the Big Bang and observation of vast structures such as galaxy clusters indicate that most of the mass in the universe exists in a form that cannot be seen or measured like ordinary matter.
 MKI scientists are developing new methods to detect this “dark matter,” including a gas-based technology that may show not only the presence of dark-matter particles but the direction that they travel.

 - Observing extra-solar planets.
 MKI is a leader in the study of planets outside our Solar System, one of the booming fields in astronomy.
 With a critical mass of theorists in this area, it is planning a future satellite mission to find more planets pass (transit) in front of their stars and enable astronomers to collect unusually rich data on their mass, atmosphere and other features.
 Only about a dozen such planets are now known.
 Through TESS (Transiting Exoplanet Survey Satellite), MKI hopes to discover as many as a thousand.